BenMiriello/control-panel/README.md

 ---

-Built for developers who want to stop thinking about service management and get back to building.
+Simplify service management and get back to building.